zsxkib/diffusion-pipe/README.md

 Two flags are relevant for caching. ```--cache_only``` does the caching flow, then exits without training anything. ```--regenerate_cache``` forces cache regeneration.
 If you edit the dataset in-place (like changing a caption), you need to force regenerate the cache (or delete the cache dir) for the changes to be picked up.

 ## HunyuanVideo LoRAs
 HunyuanVideo doesn't have an official Diffusers integration yet, and as such it doesn't have an official LoRA format.
 This script currently outputs the LoRA in a format that directly works with ComfyUI.
-You will need to use [this PR](https://github.com/kijai/ComfyUI-HunyuanVideoWrapper/pull/72) in the HunyuanVideoWrapper extension until it gets merged.
+Make sure the HunyuanVideoWrapper extension is fully updated, and use the "HunyuanVideo Lora Select" node.

 ## Extra
 You can check out my [qlora-pipe](https://github.com/tdrussell/qlora-pipe) project, which is basically the same thing as this but for LLMs.